Overview of COVID-19 Vaccines

 How do the COVID-19 vaccines work?

-There are three types of COVID-19 vaccines authorized for use in the United States: mRNA vaccines (Pfizer-BioNTech, Moderna), protein subunit vaccine (Novavax), and a viral vector vaccine (Johnson & Johnson’s Janssen).
+There are two types of COVID-19 vaccines authorized for use in the United States: mRNA vaccines (Pfizer-BioNTech, Moderna), protein subunit vaccine (Novavax).

 The mRNA vaccines contain instructions for human cells to produce a small fragment of the spike protein.
 This spike protein is usually found on the outside of the COVID-19 virus.
 Once the mRNA vaccine is in the body, the immune system uses the instructions to produce this spike protein and breaks down the mRNA.
 The immune system then recognizes the spike protein and develops a response to get rid of the protein.
 This response guides the body to fight off future infections from the COVID-19 virus.